- Install MongoDB >

 net stop MongoDB

-To remove the MongoDB service use the following command:
+To remove the MongoDB service, first stop the service and then run the following command: